-'Alien': Inside the Chestburster Scene That Shocked Audiences — and the Cast
+‘Alien’: Inside the Chestburster Scene That Shocked Audiences — and the Cast

 One of the most visceral shocks in movie history is the moment when a newborn alien explodes out of John Hurt’s torso in Alien (1979).
 In an homage to that scene, which uniquely combined the horrors of childbirth, parasites, and irritable bowel syndrome, the new prequel Alien: Covenant contains multiple body-bursting aliens.
 The effect is as gruesome and frightening as it was nearly 40 years ago, when it involved a hand puppet, gallons of fake blood, buckets of real animal organs, and a cast of genuinely astonished actors.
-Here’s how the original chestbuster scene in Alien came to be.
+Here’s how the original chestburster scene in Alien came to be.

 Watch the original scene (warning: disturbing and violent imagery):

 The monstrous moment takes place at the halfway point of Alien, signaling the film’s shift from suspenseful sci-fi thriller into full nightmare mode.
-Earlier in the story, the 7-person crew of the commercial spaceship Nostromo makes a brief landing on an unknown planet in order to investigate a distress signal.
+Earlier in the story, the seven-person crew of the commercial spaceship Nostromo makes a brief landing on an unknown planet in order to investigate a distress signal.
 There, they discover remnants of alien life, including what appear to be eggs.
 An insectoid creature bursts out from one of those eggs and latches on to the face of executive officer Kane (Hurt).
 The other crew members are unsuccessful in detaching the “facehugger,” but a few hours after Kane returns to the ship, it scurries away on its own, leaving the officer unharmed.

 Or so it seems.
 Later, during a genial crew meal, Kane begins retching and then convulsing in agonizing pain.
 As his shipmates reach out to help him, blood suddenly spurts from his chest, and a wormlike creature with razor-sharp teeth — born from the egg laid in Kane’s stomach by the facehugger — emerges from his twitching corpse.
 The alien hisses and runs off, as the crew (including Ripley, played by Sigourney Weaver) watches in shock.